LOYOLA UNIVERSITY CHICAGO

 A research seminar in which a Ricci Scholar develops a project and refines it under the tutelage of a faculty member based in Rome.
 The focus of the project will be Rome-, Italy-, or Euro-centered.

-Interdisciplinary Option: Global Studies, Rome Studies
+Interdisciplinary Option: Global Studies

 This course satisfies the Engaged Learning requirement.